SmitaNanaware/ZeotapAssignment1/README.md

 6. Save your spreadsheet as an Excel file using the "Save" button.
 7. Load a previously saved file using the "Load" button.

-## 📦 Installation

-1. Navigate to the project directory:
-    ```bash
-    cd Web-Application-Mimicking-Google-Sheets
-2. Open index.html in a browser to run the application.